Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Alternative estimation and prediction methods

 An alternative to Sections~\ref{sec:H0}--\ref{sec:b-S0} is to reconsider~\eqref{eq:phi} as a function of all four estimands:

-In~\eqref{eq:phitilde}, $H(t)$, $E(t)$ as in~\eqref{eq:E}, and $L(t)$ as in~\eqref{eq:L}, are given by the solution of the discrete-time SH model~\eqref{eq:SH-DT} where the parameters $\bar\beta$ and $\gamma$ and the initial conditions $\bar{S}(t_i)$ and $H(t_i)$ take the values specified in the argument of $\tilde\phi$.
-Minimizing $\tilde\phi$ is a more challenging problem than mimizing $\phi$~\eqref{eq:phi} in view of the larger number of optimization variables.
+In~\eqref{eq:phitilde}, $H(t)$, $E(t)$ (see~\eqref{eq:E}), and $L(t)$ (see~\eqref{eq:L}) are given by the solution of the discrete-time SH model~\eqref{eq:SH-DT} where the parameters $\bar\beta$ and $\gamma$ and the initial conditions $\bar{S}(t_i)$ and $H(t_i)$ take the values specified in the argument of $\tilde\phi$.
+Minimizing $\tilde\phi$ is a more challenging problem than minimizing $\phi$~\eqref{eq:phi} in view of the larger number of optimization variables.
 It may be essential to give a good initial guess to the optimization solver, and a natural candidate for this is the values obtained by the procedure described in Sections~\ref{sec:H0}--\ref{sec:b-S0}.

-In our preliminary experiments, we have found that this alternative does not present a clear advantage in terms of the prediction mean absolute percentage error (MAPE).
-The results reported in Section~\ref{sec:results} are obtained with the sequential prediction approach of Section~\ref{sec:estimation}, unless otherwise specified.
+In our experiments, we have found that this alternative does not present a clear advantage in terms of the prediction mean absolute percentage error (MAPE).
+The results reported in Section~\ref{sec:results} are obtained with the prediction approach of Section~\ref{sec:estimation}, unless otherwise specified.